Carl Schmitt: Religion

-As a young man, Schmitt was "a devoted Catholic until his break with the church in the mid twenties."
+As a young man, Schmitt was "a devoted Catholic until his break with the church in the mid twenties".
 From around the end of the First World War, he began to describe his Catholicism as "displaced" and "de-totalised".
-Consequently, Gross argues that Schmitt's work "cannot be reduced to Roman Catholic theology given a political turn.
-Rather, Schmitt should be understood as carrying an atheistic political-theological tradition to an extreme."
+N.S.
+Lyons claimed that something in Schmitt’s interior life seems to have begun to shift around 1914, when his diary entries started to hint at a crisis of faith.
+According to Lyons' claims, it was his troubled relationships with women that estranged him from the Faith.